zorn-v/nextcloud-social-login/README.md

 ## Custom OAuth2/OIDC Groups

 You can use groups from your custom provider.
 For this, specify the "Groups claim" in the custom OAuth2/OIDC provider settings.
 This claim should be returned from the provider in the `id_token` or at the user info endpoint.
+Multiple claims (comma separated) also supported - groups will be merged.
 The format should be an `array` or a comma-separated string.
 E.g., (with a claim named `roles`):

 ```json
 {"roles": ["admin", "user"]}